knightspore/option-result/README.md

 This library contains two classes: `Option<T>` and `Result<T,E>`.

-Which is [appropriate for your use case]?
+Which is appropriate for your use case?
 - You have one failure mode: `Option`
 - Two have two or more failure modes: `Result`